radioflyerx/fuzzy-potato/Story notes.md

 - **Criminal Elements**:
   - An Italian mafia-like organization (local, seen as "good" by residents).
   - A rival organization (local, potential source of conflict).
-  - The big bad is potentially a Conspiracy that includes a much larger criminal organization in addition to the
+  - The big bad is potentially a Conspiracy that includes a much larger criminal organization in addition to the University or possibly universities.

 ### **Plot Ideas**
 - **Inciting Incident**: